 SMK is a "controller".
 This means that we are responsible for deciding how we hold and use personal data about you.
 It is important that you read this privacy statement so that you are aware of how and why we are using your personal data.

 1. The personal data we collect and use about you

 In this privacy statement when we refer to “personal data” this means any information identifying you (such as your name, address, email address, telephone number(s), your employer and your location of employment or workplace and job title) or information from which you can be identified.
-If you are request goods or services from us or are involved in a business relationship with us, we will collect, store and use the following categories of personal data about you: (1) your personal contact details such as your name, title, address(es), telephone numbers and email addresses; and (2) our employer and your location of employment or workplace.
+If you are requesting goods or services from us or are involved in a business relationship with us, we will collect, store and use the following categories of personal data about you: (1) your personal contact details such as your name, title, address(es), telephone numbers and email addresses; and (2) our employer and your location of employment or workplace